-The introduction should assume that the reader is knowledgeable in the field and should therefore be as brief as possible but can include a short historical review where desirable.
+The Introduction should assume that the reader is knowledgeable in the field and should therefore be as brief as possible but can include a short historical review where desirable.

-Materials/Subjects and Methods
+Materials and Methods

-This section should contain sufficient detail, so that all experimental procedures can be reproduced, and include references.
-Methods, however, that have been published in detail elsewhere should not be described in detail.
+Materials and methods must contain sufficient details, including references, so that all experimental procedures can be reproduced.
+Methods that have been published in detail elsewhere should not be described in detail; a reference to the original paper should be used instead.
 Authors should provide the name of the manufacturer and their location for any specifically named medical equipment and instruments, and all drugs should be identified by their pharmaceutical names, and by their trade name if relevant.